DPT-RP1/dpt-canvas/README.md

 ## Stylus pressure handling
 It turns out that the device is able to sense pressure like most of its competition.
-Looking for maths/geometry genius who can find a less naive way to make it look and animate nicely, I don't care too much for it myself.
+Looking for maths/geometry geniuses who can find a less naive way to make it look and animate nicely, I don't care too much for it myself.
 Here is what the app looks like with pressure handling: